 - At least 5 years of work experience in the field

-You must apply for one of these permits within three months of your stay in Germany and before you start working.
-It is unlikely that there will be problems in issuing a work permit for a US citizen.
-However, the procedure normally takes four to six weeks from the date of application, the EU Blue Card might take even several months.
+Unlikely there will be any problems in issuing a work permit for US citizens.
+However, the procedure normally takes between four and six weeks from the date of application, the EU Blue Card might even take several months.

-With more than 530,000 people of foreign backgrounds, about 37.7% of Munich’s population consists of people from other nations.
+With more than 530,000 people with foreign backgrounds, about 37.7% of Munich’s population consists of people from other countries.
 Don’t forget the biggest beer festival in the world – Oktoberfest.
 Which actually attracts a lot of visitors from the US.

 The cost of living in Munich is higher compared to the majority of German cities.
 Fortunately, wages stand well above the national average thanks to a large supply of highly qualified employees.

-With about 735,000 residents, it’s an ideal choice for those who prefer a smaller but vibrant city, which never sleeps.
+With about 735,000 residents, it’s an ideal choice for those who prefer a smaller but vibrant city, that never sleeps.

 Hamburg is the 2nd largest city in Germany.
-With a population of approximately 1.8 million people, it is also a popular destination for tourists from around the world.
+With a population of approximately 1.8 million people, it’s also a popular destination for tourists from around the world.

 Working in Germany Without Speaking German

-Once again it strongly depends on your skillset, for some professions lack of german isn’t an issue, for example in the IT sector, which doesn’t require much interaction with customers.
+Everything will depend on your skillset and experience, for some professions lack of german isn’t an issue, for example in the IT sector, which doesn’t require much interaction with customers.

-You might be lucky to find a big international company, which has a presence abroad for example in the USA.
+You might be lucky to find a big company with a presence in the USA.
 Also, tourism might offer a wide range of jobs for English speakers.

-Tourism can offer Americans a wide range of jobs.
-As well as the IT sector, Engineering, Scientific Research.
-English tutors and college professors are most welcomed in Germany.
+Overall, tourism as well as IT, engineering, and scientific research can offer Americans a wide range of jobs.
+Moreover, English tutors and college professors are most welcomed in Germany.